-He considered the Einstein " light quanta ", not yet called " photons ", as true particles (he said: "atoms of light") with a small proper mass, obeing the laws of relativistic mechanics.
-Starting from a purely corpuscular point of view he got several results previously considered as consequences of electromagnetism:
+He considered the Einstein " light quanta ", not yet called " photons ", as true particles (he said : "atoms of light") with a small proper mass, obeing the laws of relativistic mechanics.
+Starting from a purely corpuscular point of view he got several results previously considered as consequences of electromagnetism :

-- For instance if $E = mc^2 = 1/\sqrt{1 v^2/c^2} = total \, energy$, the relativistic form of the momentum G is G = mc = E/c, from which de Broglie obtained the correct relation $p = \rho/3$ between pressure and energy density of the black radiation (Broglie 1), first proved by Boltzmann, and later ascribed to Maxwell's theory. - Applying relativity, de Broglie gave the correct mean energy 3kT for the photon, instead of the half value 3/2kT of classical theory of gas.
+- For instance if $E = mc^2 = 1/\sqrt{1-v^2/c^2} = total \, energy$, the relativistic form of the momentum G is: G = mc = E/c, from which de Broglie obtained the correct relation $p = \rho/3$ between pressure and energy density of the black radiation (Broglie 1), first proved by Boltzmann, and later ascribed to Maxwell's theory1. - Applying relativity, de Broglie gave the correct mean energy 3 kT for the photon, instead of the half value 3/2kT of classical theory of gas.
 This energy was usually considered as the sum of electric and magnetic energies, while it is a simple consequence of relativistic kinematics. - At last, de Broglie obtained the formula of the Doppler effect, from the relativistic addition of velocities and Planck's law of quanta.

 After these first results, de Broglie realized that, all which he was saying was not at all restricted to light and photons, but could be said about every particle.
-So, he attached a frequency to each material particle by the equality $mc^2 = hv$.
-This equality brought him if not yet to the wave, at least to a frequency that he prescribed to an "internal clock" of the particle, which was not far from the Newton conceptions.
+So, he attached a frequency to each material particle by the equality: $mc^2 = hv$.
+This equality brought him, if not yet to the wave at least to a frequency that he prescribed to an "internal clock" of the particle, which was not far from the Newton conceptions.
 But he rapidly understood that such an interpretation is not relativistically invariant because, if v is an internal frequency of a particle, it is submitted to the slowing down of clocks while m will increase with the velocity.
 The de Broglie " illuminating idea " (according to his proper words) was that, on the contrary, the frequency of a wave would have the same variance as m so that the equality $mc^2 = hv$ becomes relativistically invariant and defines univocally v from m.
 It was the starting point of wave mechanics.

 1 It is curious to note that Planck found twice this result, due to the omission of relativity, (absolutely astonishing from Max Planck!).
-So he wrote $E = 1/2 \text{ mv}^2 \Rightarrow G = \text{mv} = 2\text{W}/\text{v} \Rightarrow \text{p} = 2\rho/3$ with an erroneous factor 2, considered by the opponents to Einstein as an argument against the photon hypothesis (Broglie 1)!...
+So, he wrote: $E = 1/2 \text{ mv}^2 \Rightarrow G = mv = 2W / v \Rightarrow p = 2\rho/3$, with an erroneous factor 2, considered by the opponents to Einstein as an argument against the photon hypothesis (Broglie 1)!...

-It must be stressed that de Broglie considered from the very beginning that the photon had a mass: a mass far smaller than the one of an electron, but a " true " mass that includes the photon in a description of all particles of universe.
+It must be stressed that de Broglie considered from the very beginning that the photon had a mass: a mass far smaller than the one of an electron, but a " true " mass that includes the photon in a description of all the particles of the universe.
 Nevertheless, such a theory of light could not be developed with the Schrödinger or Klein-Gordon equations, because the first is non relativistic and the waves of both equations are not polarized.

-The situation became different with the Dirac equation for which de Broglie was immediately enthusiastic, because he saw in it a possible beginning for a theory of light (Broglie 2, 3, 4), with a relativistic equation which defined a four component wave function (therefore a polarization), a spin (i.e. an axial vector as the one he had already predicted for light2) and a second rank tensor $M{\mu\nu} = \overline{\psi}\gamma{\mu}\gamma{\nu}\psi$ antisymmetric as the electromagnetic tensor.
+The situation became different with the Dirac equation for which de Broglie was immediately enthusiastic, because he saw in it a possible beginning for a theory of light (Broglie 2,3,4): the equation was relativistic, with a four component wave function (therefore a polarization), a spin: the axial vector that he had predicted for light2, and a second rank tensor: $M{\mu\nu} = \overline{\psi}\gamma{\mu}\gamma{\nu}\psi$, antisymmetric as the electromagnetic tensor, despite it was not a wave.